 Price: Around $19

-I think it’s enough to know that it’s the only boat lift in the world that will entice anyone to discover this spot and find out how it really works.
-Designed to get the Forth & Clyde Canal connected, this splendid building allows boats to pass to the centre of Scotland without any interruption.
+Knowing that it’s the only boatlift in the world should entice anyone to discover this spot and its operation.
+Designed to connect the Forth and Clyde Canal, this splendid building allows boats to pass to Scotland’s centre without interruption.

 Why Should You Visit the Falkirk Wheel?

 Falkirk Wheel, which offers a great boat ride, is one of Scotland’s most popular tourist attractions due to its uniqueness and majesty.
-Visitors can go around the canal enjoy the fantastic ambience and get close up to the wheel to discover how it works.
+Visitors can go around the canal, enjoy the fantastic ambience, and get close to the wheel to discover how it works.

-At 115ft tall, the wheel just takes less than 10 minutes to do its job and transfer boats to other canals, but because of its high-rising architectural wonder, it turns out to be a landmark here and of the best things you can do in Scotland.
+At 115 feet tall, the wheel takes less than 10 minutes to do its job and transfer boats to other canals.
+Because of its high-rising architectural wonder, it is a landmark and one of the best things you can do in Scotland.

-Your tour around Falkirk Wheel will include going inside the engineering structure and listening to a guide that will let you know how this idea came up to create this masterpiece and put an end to a daily challenge caused by the difficulty of navigation between canals.
+Your tour around Falkirk Wheel will include going inside the engineering structure and listening to a guide who will explain how the idea of creating this masterpiece and ending a daily challenge caused by the difficulty of navigation between canals came about.

-The wheel centre has a host of cosy cafes to enjoy your drink and maybe a slice of English cake while taking in the scenery.
+The wheel centre has a host of cosy cafes where you can enjoy your drink and maybe a slice of English cake while taking in the scenery.

 Things to Do:

-• Listen to the illustrious history of this creative structure and how it helps a lot and ends up the transport problem of long waiting of boats.
+- Listen to the illustrious history of this creative structure and how it helps a lot and ends the transport problem of long waits for boats.

-• If you have kids, it’s a perfect place; there is a kids’ zone brimming with interactive and exciting activities that keep your children amused.
+- If you have kids, it’s a perfect place; a kids’ zone is brimming with interactive and exciting activities that amuse your children.

-• Go to the wheel centre, which will give you insight into this engineering marvel and see the spinning port lift in action.
+- Go to the wheel centre, which will give you insight into this engineering marvel.
+There, you can see the spinning port lift.

 Things not to Do:

-• There are many myths that people in Scotland love and somehow believe.
-Your faith in believing in them or not doesn’t really matter to others.
-But what does matter is to avoid making fun of their legends.
-Respect their legacy and accept it, or even don’t show your disapproval.
+- There are many myths that people in Scotland love and somehow believe.
+Your faith in believing in them or not doesn’t matter to others.
+But what matters is to avoid making fun of their legends.
+Respect and accept their legacy, or don’t show your disapproval.

-• Don’t order a glass of whisky with ice, simply it’s not how Scots enjoy their drink, and you will come across someone who advises you to try it without any addition.
+- Don’t order a glass of whisky with ice; simply, it’s not how Scots enjoy their drink.
+You will come across someone who advises you to try it without any addition.
 So, bring your peace and forget about ice in Scotch bars.

-• Don’t miss your opportunity to attend one of the festivals if you plan to visit Scotland in Spring.
-You will have access to many fantastic musical performances that will make you fall in love with this country every day.
+- Don’t miss your opportunity to attend one of the festivals if you plan to visit Scotland in Spring.
+You will have access to many fantastic musical performances that will make you fall in love with this country daily.

 Where to Stay in Falkirk?